1. Education

 • "John Locke, Thomas Jefferson, Samuel Coleridge and Jonathan Swift all kept [commonplace] books, copying down proverbs, poems and other wisdom they encountered while reading.
 So did many women, often excluded from public discourse at the time.
 By appropriating others' nuggets, writes cultural historian Robert Darnton, 'you made a book of your own, one stamped with your personality.'

 "In a recent Columbia University lecture, the writer Steven Johnson drew parallels between commonplace books and the web: blogging, Twitter and social bookmarking sites such as StumbleUpon are often held to have sparked a renaissance of the form. . . .
-As with commonplace books, this linking and sharing creates not just a hodgepodge, but something coherent and original: 'When text is free to combine in new, surprising ways, new forms of value are created."
+As with commonplace books, this linking and sharing create not just a hodgepodge, but something coherent and original: 'When text is free to combine in new, surprising ways, new forms of value are created."

 (Oliver Burkeman, "Make a Book of Your Own."
 The Guardian, May 29, 2010)